Last Update: November 2020

 The Dark (very cool name!), Fantasy.
 Stories must be from 1000 to 5000 words.
 They pay 3¢ per word.

 Bastion, Sci-Fi.
 That name says a lot.
-They are after great science fiction.
+They are after excellent science fiction.
 Wanna put the gloves on and give it a shot?
-Fiction from 1000 to 5000 words.
-They pay $20 for the first 2,000 words then $0.01 for each word thereafter, up to a maximum of $50 per story.
+Short fiction from 1000 to 5000 words.
+They pay $20 for the first 2,000 words then $0.01 for each word after that, up to a maximum of $50 per story.

 Metaphorosis, Sci-Fi & Fantasy.
 This one pays 1¢ per word, stories must be from 1000 to 6000 words in length.
 They are known for giving comments on rejection slips (unlike many, many other editors who aren’t cool).